AnyHooks/AnyHooks/CODE.md

 5. **Dependencies**: List any dependencies that the script relies on.
 6. **Limitations**: Clearly state any limitations, such as OS compatibility.

-### Checklist for Developers

-- [ ] Is the header present at the top of the script?
-- [ ] Does it include all the mandatory fields?
-- [ ] Are the limitations clearly stated?

-### AI-Based Code Verification

-To verify if your script's header adheres to these guidelines, you can use the following text to ask the AI:

-> "Please analyze the header of the code to ensure it contains all the mandatory fields like Script Name, Author, Creation Date, Description, Dependencies, and Limitations."

 ### Example

 ```bash